DeoDorqnt387/Python-Shitty-FiggsAI-Api/Readme.md

 ## To make settings like nsfw True, False

-You just need to make settings like nsfw True, False:
+You just need to use this make settings like nsfw True, False:

 ```python
 figs.change_suggistives(True, False)